Creative Approaches to Reading from a Textbook: Listen to the Sound of My Voice

-• Tell the students that you will read the text aloud and that they should listen to the sound of your voice to identify and highlight key words and ideas.
+• Tell participants that you will read the text aloud and that they should listen to the sound of your voice to identify and highlight key words and ideas.

 • As you read aloud, use your voice (volume, tone, expression) to emphasize the key words and ideas as they highlight them in their text.

-• You can make this more fun by exaggerating a key word/phrase or by using a funny voice to get their attention at significant parts.
+• You can make this more fun by exaggerating a key word or phrase, or by using a funny voice to get their attention at significant parts.

-• When you are done reading, ask the students to identify and share the key words and ideas that they’ve highlighted.
+• When you are done reading, ask participants to identify and share the key words and ideas that they’ve highlighted.

-• Go back and cover any key words/ideas that they may have missed.
+• Go back and cover any key words or ideas that they may have missed.

 Joe Paprocki, DMin, is National Consultant for Faith Formation at Loyola Press, where, in addition to his traveling/speaking responsibilities, he works on the development team for faith formation curriculum resources including Finding God: Our Response to God’s Gifts and God’s Gift: Reconciliation and Eucharist.
 Joe has more than 35 years of experience in ministry and has presented keynotes, presentations, and workshops in more than 100 dioceses in North America.
 Joe is a frequent presenter at national conferences including the Los Angeles Religious Education Congress, the Mid-Atlantic Congress, and the National Conference for Catechetical Leadership.
 He is the author of numerous books, including the best seller The Catechist’s Toolbox, A Church on the Move, Under the Influence of Jesus, and Called to Be Catholic—a bilingual, foundational supplemental program that helps young people know their faith and grow in their relationship with God.
 Joe is also the series editor for the Effective Catechetical Leader and blogs about his experiences in faith formation at www.catechistsjourney.com.